gomander/vue-async-dialog/README.md

 Grab `AsyncDialog.vue` and paste it into your app.
 Check `App.vue` for how to use it.

+## Alternative non-modal implementation

+In cases where the HTML `<dialog>` element's modal nature causes issues for other components that you want to be able to appear on top, `AsyncDialogAlternative.vue` may work better.

 ## Contributing

 Issues and pull requests welcome!